-We’ve kicked off diet diaries for the most recent Compound cohort that we’re onboarding and there’s a consistent theme that eating out at restaurants is a key feature of our modern lifestyles but is also perceived as a massive barrier to our health — the internal conflict is real.
+While eating out at restaurants is a key feature of our modern lifestyles, it can also be a barrier to our health and the internal conflict is real.

 Sure, a restaurant’s primary incentive is to please you — often through our primal tastebuds for fat, carbs, and sugar — but there are smart ways to navigate eating out so that it doesn’t become a setback to all the momentum we form in other parts of our lives.